 Do you enjoy politics?
 Would you like to become more aware of how our country works specifically and the world works generally?
 Do you aspire to become involved in government at the local, state or federal level?

-For more information about required courses and course descriptions, visit the online catalog pages.
+For details about required courses and course descriptions, please visit our online catalog.

 Political Science Major Opportunities

 Our proximity to Chicago allows you access to hundreds of government agencies, political consulting firms and advocacy organizations.
 CUC's size allows you direct interaction with your professors—offering you the opportunity to truly engage throughout the course of your college career.